A Special Immigrant Visa (SIV) Could Get an Afghan Who Worked with the U.S. Military into the Country

 - A more senior person if the senior supervisor left the employer or Afghanistan.

-An applicant needs to fill out an I-360 petition form and submit it to the U.S. Citizenship and Immigration Service.
+Previously, an applicant needed to fill out an I-360 petition form and submit it to the U.S. Citizenship and Immigration Service.
+Now, since July 2022, new applications only need a Chief of Mission DS-157 application approved by the U.S. Secretary of State.

-This program is separate from another SIV program allowing some Iraqi and Afghan translators who worked directly with US Armed Forces or under Chief of Mission (COM) authority to come into the country, though a person may qualify for both.
+This program is separate from another SIV program allowing some Iraqi and Afghan translators who worked directly with the U.S. Armed Forces or under Chief of Mission (COM) authority to come into the country, though a person may qualify for both.

 After an SIV is granted and the individual or family is approved for resettlement, they may get help with transportation, social services, and other benefits, according to the Lutheran Immigration and Refugee Service.
 The process is similar to that for refugees admitted under the U.S. Refugee Admissions Program (USRAP).